CookIsGood/EpicOverviewTeam/README.md

 ## [](https://github.com/CookIsGood/epicoverviewteam#howtorun)How to Run
 - Step 1: Make sure you have Python 3.8

 - Step 2: Install the requirements: `pip install -r requirements.txt`

 - Step 3: It is necessary to fill in the environment variables, namely:
     - `EMAIL` — Email address from which the mailing will be carried out
     - `PASSWORD` - Password from the email address from which the mailing will be carried out
     - `SECRET_KEY` - Secret key for encrypting cookies
     - `URL_SAFE` - Secret key for secure URL serialization
     - `ADMIN_EMAIL` - Email address of the user who will be given superuser rights (can be the same as `EMAIL`)
     - `ADMIN_PASSWORD` - Account password on the site

-    - `DB_URL` - Connecting to your database
+- Step 4: The use of Docker-compose is shown below.
+Pre-fill the environment variables mentioned above in Dockerfile and go to this app's directory.

--   Step 4: Go to this app's directory and run `python start.py`
+  - `docker-compose up --build epic-team-app`

 ## [](https://github.com/CookIsGood/epicoverviewteam#development)Development
 Want to contribute?
 Great!